chukwuma5/Php-practice/README.md

  ##PROCESS ##PROCESS ##PROCESS

     OVERVIEW(/.HTML/)

-   - practise using the sematic mark-up for better work output.
+   -practise using the sematic mark-up for better work output.

-   - practise using sematic elements, headers, and paragraph tags.
+   -practise using sematic elements, headers, and paragraph tags.

-   - practise proper linking of pages within a container, both externally and internally.
+   -practise proper linking of pages within a container, both externally and internally.

-   - structure of differen, and proper display of markup's in a container.
+   -structure of differen, and proper display of markup's in a container.

-   - also practised for the building of modern website using block level,inline and float property.
+   -also practised for the building of modern website using block level,inline and float property.